bmilcke/simplecsv/README.md

 `@CSVDefaultColumnName` | class | selects a method to generate column names.
 See enum [`ColumnNameStyle`](src/main/java/me/landmesser/simplecsv/ColumnNameStyle.java)
 `CSVExportImportStrategy` | class | determines if all fields, or only those with a valid getter or getter and setter are to be exported.
 See enum [`ExportImportStrategy`](src/main/java/me/landmesser/simplecsv/ExportImportStrategy.java).
 `@CSVIgnore` | field | will not export this field at all `@CSVInherit` | class | determines, if members of base classes are included.
 See enum [`InheritanceStrategy`](src/main/java/me/landmesser/simplecsv/InheritanceStrategy.java) for strategies according the order of base members.
-You can also set a `depth` that deternines how far the inheritance chain should be followed.
+You can also set a `depth` that determines how far the inheritance chain should be followed.
 `@CSVOrderConstraint` | class | defines a constraint for one field being before or after another one.
 You pass the field to be moved and a field before or after which it should be moved.
 You can pass multiple constraints with the annotation `@CSVOrderConstraints`.
 `@CSVOrderFields` | class | defines an ordering for the fields.
 You can pass a class of type [`FieldOrder`](src/main/java/me/landmesser/simplecsv/FieldOrder.java) for defining the ordering.
 Default is sorting ascending (see [`SortFieldOrder`](src/main/java/me/landmesser/simplecsv/SortFieldOrder.java))
 `@CSVUseConverter` | class | at class level multiple converters can be given using the annotation `@CSVUseConverters`.
 Those will be used for the given type, unless a converter is given at a field.
 Converters must implement the interface [`CSVConverter`](src/main/java/me/landmesser/simplecsv/CSVConverter.java)